murlis97/portfolio-viz/README.md

 # Contact
 I'd love to hear your thoughts about this portfolio.
-Feel freet to reach out to me through [murlisharma@cmu.edu]Email
+Feel freet to reach out to me through [e-mail](murlisharma@cmu.edu)